Geocentrism: Gravitation

-Johannes Kepler analysed Tycho Brahe's famously accurate observations and afterwards constructed his three laws in 1609 and 1619, based on a heliocentric view where the planets move in elliptical paths.
+Johannes Kepler analysed Tycho Brahe's famously accurate observations, and afterwards constructed his three laws in 1609 and 1619, based upon a heliocentric model wherein the planets move in elliptical paths.
 Using these laws, he was the first astronomer to successfully predict a transit of Venus for the year 1631.
 The change from circular orbits to elliptical planetary paths dramatically improved the accuracy of celestial observations and predictions.
 Because the heliocentric model devised by Copernicus was no more accurate than Ptolemy's system, new observations were needed to persuade those who still adhered to the geocentric model.
-However, Kepler's laws based on Brahe's data became a problem which geocentrists could not easily overcome.
+However, Kepler's laws based upon Brahe's data became a problem that geocentrists could not easily overcome.

-In 1687, Isaac Newton stated the law of universal gravitation, described earlier as a hypothesis by Robert Hooke and others.
+In 1687, Isaac Newton stated the law of universal gravitation, which was described earlier as a hypothesis by Robert Hooke and others.
 His main achievement was to mathematically derive Kepler's laws of planetary motion from the law of gravitation, thus helping to prove the latter.
-This introduced gravitation as the force which both kept the Earth and planets moving through the universe and also kept the atmosphere from flying away.
+This introduced gravitation as the force which kept Earth and the planets moving through the universe, and also kept the atmosphere from flying away.
 The theory of gravity allowed scientists to rapidly construct a plausible heliocentric model for the Solar System.
-In his Principia, Newton explained his theory of how gravity, previously thought to be a mysterious, unexplained occult force, directed the movements of celestial bodies, and kept our Solar System in working order.
+In his Principia, Newton explained his theory of how gravity, previously thought to be a mysterious, unexplained occult force, directed the movements of celestial bodies, and kept the Solar System in working order.
 His descriptions of centripetal force were a breakthrough in scientific thought, using the newly developed mathematical discipline of differential calculus, finally replacing the previous schools of scientific thought, which had been dominated by Aristotle and Ptolemy.
 However, the process was gradual.

 Several empirical tests of Newton's theory, explaining the longer period of oscillation of a pendulum at the equator and the differing size of a degree of latitude, would gradually become available between 1673 and 1738.
 In addition, stellar aberration was observed by Robert Hooke in 1674, and tested in a series of observations by Jean Picard over a period of ten years, finishing in 1680.
 However, it was not explained until 1729, when James Bradley provided an approximate explanation in terms of the Earth's revolution about the Sun.

 In 1838, astronomer Friedrich Wilhelm Bessel measured the parallax of the star 61 Cygni successfully, and disproved Ptolemy's claim that parallax motion did not exist.
 This finally confirmed the assumptions made by Copernicus, providing accurate, dependable scientific observations, and conclusively displaying how distant stars are from Earth.

 A geocentric frame is useful for many everyday activities and most laboratory experiments, but is a less appropriate choice for Solar System mechanics and space travel.
-While a heliocentric frame is most useful in those cases, galactic and extragalactic astronomy is easier if the Sun is treated as neither stationary nor the center of the universe, but rather rotating around the center of our galaxy, while in turn our galaxy is also not at rest in the cosmic background.
+While a heliocentric frame is most useful in those cases, galactic and extragalactic astronomy is easier if the Sun is treated as neither stationary nor the center of the universe, but rather rotating around the center of the Milky Way Galaxy, while in turn the Milky Way is also not at rest in the cosmic background.